Joystream/joystream/README.md

 Each release is directed by a _Release Manager_ (**RM**) who is responsible for:

- - Moving the release process forward and on track.
+ - Moving the release process forward and keeping it on track.
  - Calling and conducting release meetings.
  - Preparing all administrative pull requests for the release on this repo.